some background

 I grew up in Houston and have also lived in

 Austin, Greeley (CO), Savannah (GA), and now El Paso.
-Several Texas
+My family tree is full of

-(who taught mathematics with distinction for over 25 years in the Fort Worth
+Lesser (who taught mathematics with distinction for over 25 years in the Fort

 right alongside the boys…your mother opened up the ordered universe for us.
 I